-Note: The values inside [] are Trace test probability. p-values follows MacKinnon-Haug-Michelis (1999); \\\, \\, \ represent significant level at the 1%, 5% and 10% respectively.
-The selections of lag lengths are according to the results in Table 4.
+Note: Trace test probability in []. p-values are from MacKinnon-Haug-Michelis (1999); \\\, \\, \ denotes significance at the 1%, 5% and 10% respectively.
+Lag lengths are based on Table 4.

-Table 6 shows the estimated coefficients of stock prices and consumer price indexes in the long run.
-The estimated values of Fisher coefficients (d) are between 1.895 are 3.060.
-The signs of (d) are positive and significant for all countries.
-All variables are in log transformation, so the Fisher coefficients are the elasticity of the stock price with respect to CPI.
-For example, in Hong Kong, for every 1% increase in CPI, the stock price increases by 2.797% in the observation period.
-Our findings are consistent with the literature about the positive long-run relationship between stock price and consumer price index (Anari and Kolari, 2001; Al-Khazali and Pyun, 2004; Luintel and Paudyal, 2006; Alagidede and Panagiotidis, 2010).
-Furthermore, table 6 provides the estimated values about speed-of-adjustment coefficients, and they range from -0.025 to -0.092.
+Based on equation (3), Table 6 reports the estimates of long-run relations between stock prices and consumer price indexes.
+As shown in Table 6, the estimated Fisher coefficients (d) range from 1.895 to 3.060.
+The signs of the estimated coefficients are positive and statistically significant for all countries.
+Since all variables are in logarithm, the estimated coefficient in each equation shows the elasticity of the stock price with respect to the consumer price index.
+For example, in Hong Kong, for every 1% increase in the consumer price index, the stock price is expected to increase by 2.797% over the sample period.
+These results are consistent with the literature about the positive long-run relationship between stock price and consumer price index (Anari and Kolari, 2001; Al-Khazali and Pyun, 2004; Luintel and Paudyal, 2006; Alagidede and Panagiotidis, 2010).
+Table 6 also provides the estimates of the speed-of-adjustment coefficients range from -0.025 to -0.092.
 These coefficients indicate how quickly the stock prices return to the equilibria following a shock from the consumer price indexes.